 The Lien Centre for Palliative Care (LCPC) set up a “Research Incubator” in February 2013 with the aim of fostering an environment that generates high quality collaborative palliative care research.
-This model recognizes the wealth of clinical and scientific talent in palliative care but also the high constraints and competing priorities faced by palliative care providers.
-Therefore the research incubator is structured to take advantage of the best minds in palliative care research while minimizing the burden of overseeing research projects.
+This model recognises the wealth of clinical and scientific talent in palliative care but also the high constraints and competing priorities faced by palliative care providers.
+Therefore, the research incubator is structured to take advantage of the best minds in palliative care research while minimising the burden of overseeing research projects.
 It does this by offering a team of highly trained research staff who can assist the PI with many aspects of the research.
 This will allow for supporting community efforts to engage in innovative palliative care research while continuing to deliver high quality palliative care services.

 • +

-What does research incubator do?
+What does Research Incubator do?

 The incubator will provide support via direct funding, manpower, subject matter and research expertise, and other resources for budgeting.
-IRB submission, project management, data collection, statistical analysis and manuscript writing required to jump-start and sustain high quality and innovative palliative care research projects in Singapore that are likely to have a real world impact.
+IRB submission, project management, data collection, statistical analysis and manuscript writing required to jump-start and sustain high quality and innovative palliative care research projects in Singapore that are likely to have a real-world impact.
 It will be overseen by Eric Finkelstein, the Executive Director of LCPC, and benefit from input by faculty of Duke-NUS, SingHealth, and local and international experts in palliative care research.

 • +